 The Future of Termite Management

 Imagine a termite bait containing a few grams of an active ingredient less toxic than table salt.
-Welcome to the future of termite management – Exterra Termite Baiting and Monitoring.
+Welcome to the future of termite management – Exterra Termite Baiting and Monitoring System.

 Until recently, the almost exclusively used method of termite management was the application of a toxic chemical soil barrier.
 The application of such a barrier to your home would typically involve spraying large volumes of toxic and environmentally persistent chemicals around and under its foundation in close proximity to you and your family.
 But Exterra radically changes all that.
 And as important as Exterra’s environment friendly features are, they’re just a big bonus.
 Exterra’s greatest advantage compared to chemical barriers is its ability to eliminate the actual source of your termite problem – the termite colony itself.